TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

 manage *in a single place* values, which are later used in *several places*.

 ..  seealso::
-    Most constants can be edited in the :guilabel:`Template` module using the :guilabel:`Constant Editor`.
+    Most constants can be assigned in the :guilabel:`Template` module using the :guilabel:`Constant Editor`.

     If you keep your constants in a site package extension you can also make